trailofbits/irene3/README.md

 ## Repository Layout

-* `data_specifications` contains schemas for specifications of analysis information used to transform IRs.
-Currently, these schemas are expressed in protobuf
 * `irene-ghidra` a Ghidra plugin for exporting first layer specifications from Ghidra to bootstrap decompilation.
 * `bin` contains C++ code for different binary utilities
 * `lib` contains C++ code for the library